Proprioception: Chronic

 Proprioception, a sense vital for rapid and proper body coordination, can be permanently lost or impaired as a result of genetic conditions, disease, viral infections, and injuries.
-For instance, patients with joint hypermobility or Ehlers-Danlos syndrome, a genetic condition that results in weak connective tissue throughout the body, have chronic impairments to proprioception.
-Moreover, proprioception may be chronically impaired in physiological aging (presbypropria), autism spectrum disorder, and Parkinson's disease.
+For instance, patients with joint hypermobility or Ehlers–Danlos syndromes, genetic conditions that result in weak connective tissue throughout the body, have chronic impairments to proprioception.
+Autism spectrum disorder and Parkinson's disease can also cause chronic disorder of proprioception.
 In regards to Parkinson's disease, it remains unclear whether the proprioceptive-related decline in motor function occurs due to disrupted proprioceptors in the periphery or signaling in the spinal cord or brain.

 In rare cases, viral infections result in a loss of proprioception.
 Ian Waterman and Charles Freed are two such people that lost their sense of proprioception from the neck down from supposed viral infections (i.e. gastric flu and a rare viral infection).
 After losing their sense of proprioception, Ian and Charles could move their lower body, but could not coordinate their movements.
 However, both individuals regained some control of their limbs and body by consciously planning their movements and relying solely on visual feedback.
 Interestingly, both individuals can still sense pain and temperature, indicating that they specifically lost proprioceptive feedback, but not tactile and nociceptive feedback.
 The impact of losing the sense of proprioception on daily life is perfectly illustrated when Ian Waterman stated, "What is an active brain without mobility".

 Proprioception is also permanently lost in people who lose a limb or body part through injury or amputation.
 After the removal of a limb, people may have a confused sense of that limb's existence on their body, known as phantom limb syndrome.
 Phantom sensations can occur as passive proprioceptive sensations of the limb's presence, or more active sensations such as perceived movement, pressure, pain, itching, or temperature.
 There are a variety of theories concerning the etiology of phantom limb sensations and experience.
 One is the concept of "proprioceptive memory", which argues that the brain retains a memory of specific limb positions and that after amputation there is a conflict between the visual system, which actually sees that the limb is missing, and the memory system which remembers the limb as a functioning part of the body.
 Phantom sensations and phantom pain may also occur after the removal of body parts other than the limbs, such as after amputation of the breast, extraction of a tooth (phantom tooth pain), or removal of an eye (phantom eye syndrome).

+There is a decline in the sense of proprioception with ageing.
+This can often result in chronic lower back pain, and be the cause of falls in the elderly.